rhit-Yoob/Professional-Statement/README.md

 # Professional-Statement
-Enthusiastic junior Computer Science student with a minor in Cybersecurity and a diverse skill set in programming, security, and digital forensics.
-Proven experience in secure web development, forensic investigations, and technical troubleshooting.
-Strong communicator and team collaborator with a passion for cloud technologies, cyber security, and solving real-world engineering challenges.
+Enthusiastic junior Computer Science student with a minor in Cybersecurity and a growing interest in cloud computing.
+Skilled in programming, secure web development, and systems troubleshooting, with experience in backend development and database integration.
+A strong communicator and team collaborator who enjoys working on practical, real-world problems.
+Eager to deepen knowledge in cloud technologies and apply emerging skills to build scalable, secure solutions.